Liberal University of Oregon

 "His lectures in Oregon in 1871 on evolution awoke much opposition in the pulpits.
 Two years afterwards he held a debate in that State with a clergyman who was president of a college, and who denounced evolution as in conflict with 'the Word of God.'
 Such views were then not prevalent in that city; but in 1898 it was found by Mr. Underwood to have become the seat of the State University, where the new system was taught regularly."

 This was of course in reference to the Liberal University of Oregon that had started in Silverton, Oregon several years earlier, upstairs of the Wolfard store in the Silverton Liberal Hall, (now a dance studio).
 They went on to build an impressive Victorian building on Pine Street.
-By 1902 they were winding down operations, and moving the financially struggling school to Kansas City.
-The Arch Diocese of Portland purchased the property in the 1920s, and the original school building was burned down in the 1940s, so that the current red brick structure was built to replace it, and remains today as St. Paul's church.
+By 1902 they were winding down operations, and eventually moved the financially struggling school to Kansas City.
+The Arch Diocese of Portland purchased the property in the 1920s, and the original school building was burned down in the 1940s, replaced by the current red brick structure, and remains today as St. Paul's Catholic church.

 And then there is the "Blind Arab Poet" that Homer quotes at the end.
 As one who traveled throughout the Ottoman Empire, Homer was no doubt familiar with it's literature.
 Including its poetry and writings from that society's more "radical" elements.
 The "Blind Arab Poet" is a perfect character in Davenport's collection of characters.